jjpeleato/ps-admin-panel-legacy/README.md

 ## Contributing

 Contributions are welcome!
 Please follow the coding standards defined in `phpcs.xml` and ensure all changes are tested before submitting a pull request.
+Use the https://validator.prestashop.com/ tool for your commits, and ensure that your code passes the PrestaShop coding standards.

 ## Support